swyxio/ai-notes/Monthly Notes/Oct 2023 notes.md

 - learning
 	- This page contains interactive charts for exploring how large language models represent truth https://saprmarks.github.io/geometry-of-truth/dataexplorer/
 	- [Language Modeling is Compression](https://arxiv.org/pdf/2309.10668) from DeepMind echoes what Ilya Sutskever said in a [recent talk](https://youtu.be/GI4Tpi48DlA?si=u7guXWVvIS5OsRaH)
+	- Large Language Models in 2023 from Hyung Won Chung, OpenAI & Google Brain
+		- emergence (Wei et al) is still underappreciated
+		- Perspective of "yet": "This idea doesn't work" -> "This idea doesn't work YET"
+			- Document experiments that failed because of insufficient “intelligence”
+			- Do not declare failure yet and make it easy to rerun in the future
+			- As soon as the new model comes out, rerun them
+			- Learn what works and what doesn’t
+			- Update your intuition on emergent abilities and scale
+		- We need post-training
+			- instruction tuning - FLAN
+			- Reward Model training
+			- Policy model training
+		- bitter lesson
+			- Many Transformer variants have been proposed but almost all fancy variations don’t scale well
+			- More useful to abstract away Transformer as sequence of functions and think about input and output shapes and types

 ## Fundraising